• Two-Day Course

 • Determining key activities in each project phase – scope definition

-• Use of key planning tools such as workbreakdown structure, network diagram and critical path
+• Use of key planning tools such as work breakdown structure, network diagram and critical path

 • Determining critical time factors and key project deadlines

-• Use of the gantt chart
+• Use of the Gantt chart

 • Effective risk management